Kidnapping in China: Child abductions

+Government complicity

+A 2009 report by the Los Angeles Times detailed cases of the government family planning offices in local communities participating in child abductions, intimidation of whistleblowers, dereliction of duty, and falsifying documents to create the appearance of abducted children being wilfully abandoned.
+In Zhenyuan, where a large portion children adopted overseas are believed to have been kidnapped, local government officials responded to media enquiries by accusing the victims' families of being greedy and stating that the abducted children are better off without their birth parents.

 Kidnapping of foreign businessmen

-In Guangdong, during the year 1994, the "economic crimes" topped the list of criminal cases, about 46 debt related hosted cases were acknowledged and investigated by the authorities.
+In Guangdong, during the year 1994, "economic crimes" topped the list of criminal cases and about 46 debt-related hostage cases were acknowledged and investigated by the authorities.
 The chief procurator, Wang Jun had noted that at least 171 hostages involved in debt-related incidents had been freed by the authorities of Guangdong.

 Crackdown

 From the period of 1991 to 1996, Chinese police freed an estimated 88,000 kidnapped women and children.
 During this period, about 143,000 kidnappers were arrested.

-In 2011, Chinese police asserted that they rescued over 13,000 children and 23,000 women in the last two years.
+In 2011, Chinese police asserted that they had rescued over 13,000 children and 23,000 women in the last two years.
 Government officials had noted that they would impose harsher punishments on those who purchase kidnapped children.

 In September 2013, Chinese security forces had rescued 92 children, and arrested 301 suspected kidnappers.

 According to a report from October 2013, Beijing has tried to combat kidnappings.
-According to Xinhua news agency, since 2009, police have rescued over 54,000 children and eliminated 11,000 traffickers.
+According to Xinhua news agency, since 2009, police had rescued over 54,000 children and eliminated 11,000 traffickers.